How to Dual Boot Windows 10 and Linux Mint?

 Make sure you do not make any modifications to these NTFS partitions as they will contain Windows system files unless you know exactly which drives are non-Windows drives.

 We’ll only work on partitioning the unallocated spaces.
 So go ahead and right-click on the unallocated space and select create a partition.
+The root partition should have the ext4 file system.

-I’m dedicating my full 50 GB to this partition, but if you want, you can also create a /home partition.
+I’m dedicating my full 50 GB to this partition, but if you want, you can also create a home partition.
 Finally, when you are sure of the changes you are going to make, click on Install now.

 Create a Root Partition